Tips for Nominating Committee

 - Before the ALA Annual Conference, report on the progress to IS Exec liaison, including only the number of nominees suggested for each office.
 Members of Exec may submit names of possible nominees, but the list of nominee names already suggested is not shared with Exec.
 Exec does not vet/approve/comment on the work of the committee, as nominating committees are autonomous per ACRL policy.

-- Committee invites individuals to run for office and requests formal letters of consent from those who agree to do so (sample documents in committee notebook)
+- Committee invites individuals to run for office and requests formal letters of consent from those who agree to do so (ACRL will send sample documents)

 - Final slate sent to Exec as a courtesy (again, per ACRL policy, Exec does not approve the slate)